apike/allenpike.com/_posts/2024-07-31-pushing-the-frontier.md

 Given this, Y Combinator startups building on AI (which is most of them, reportedly) are often advised that even current AI models aren’t quite powerful enough for their product to work well, that’s okay.
 The theory is that when the next big model comes along, teams that were previously pushing the limits of the frontier models will be prepared to make the best use of the new capabilities.

-Put another way: in tech, building for an impending future is reasonable.
+Put another way: in tech, building for an impending future is workable.

 However.
 If you’re spending all day working on a product that doesn’t *quite* work yet due to limitations with GPT-4o and other frontier models, you’re going to be really curious: *Is it worth trying to eke out 5% better performance for this sub-prompt, or should we just wait for the models to get better?
 When is that next frontier leap coming?*